-Geofencing doesn’t work if it’s simply marketing messaging that amounts to a general announcement, such as a grand opening or long-term promotions like “25% Off All Week.”
-Be more succinct and create urgency with your messaging when geofencing (e.g., Last day to get 75% off storewide!).
+Geofencing doesn’t work if it’s simply marketing messaging that amounts to a general announcement, such as a grand opening or a long-term promotion like “25 percent off all week.”
+Be more succinct and create urgency with your messaging when geofencing (e.g., “Last day to get 75 percent off storewide!”).

 Multiple Marketing Techniques

-As with any marketing plan, you won’t receive a high ROI utilizing just one strategy.
+As with any marketing plan, it is best to mix and match multiple different marketing strategies to crush your SMART goals.
 Mix geofencing with content marketing, remarketing, search engine advertising, display advertising, and video advertising (just to name a few) in order to customize and target multiple, specific audiences.

 Don’t Be Scared to Get Started!

 I find that many people are scared of geotargeting because it seems overwhelming.
 Don’t let the fear of failing keep you from getting started.

 Geotargeting can be affordable for a variety of marketing budgets and a relatively easy lift once you get it started.
 If you are already working with an inbound marketing agency, bring the idea of geofencing to your next meeting.
 If you aren’t already working with an agency familiar with geofencing, there is no better time to start investing in a partnership with an Intelligent Inbound® marketing agency!

 This blog was originally published in January 2020 and has been updated since.